masontuckett/masontuckett.xyz/content/projects.md

 ## Personal

-__Homelab__\
+__Home Lab__\
 *August 2025*
-- Deployed and configured OPNsense as the main router and firewall, setting up VLANs, appropriate subnets, DHCP, and firewall rules to segment and secure homelab traffic.
+- Deployed and configured OPNsense as the main router and firewall, setting up VLANs, appropriate subnets, DHCP, and firewall rules to segment and secure home lab traffic.
 - Utilized Proxmox to host virtual machines for labs and services, resource allocation, and snapshot management—accomplished utilizing LXC containers and KVM virtual machines.
 - Created a SOC lab environment using Kali Linux for vulnerability assessment, a Windows target for exploitation, and a full Wazuh stack for real-time detection and prevention.
 - Configured OPNsense firewalling with strict baselines—ensuring inter-VLAN traffic is strict and within scope.